joaquin-angeles/dotfiles/README.md

-# Joaquin's monochromatic dotfiles
+# Joaquin's monochromatic dotfiles for Arch Linux (btw)

-use gnu stow to implement dotfiles.
-(sudo pacman -S stow)
+idk how to put image previews so uhm.. fuck me ig.